-Home » Diving in North Sulawesi » Lembeh Strait
+Home » Diving in North Sulawesi » Muck Diving Lembeh

 Known as the Muck Diving Capital of the World, Lembeh’s reputation speaks for itself.
 The variety of bizarre critters you encounter here is nothing short of amazing.